dupreehkuda/dupreehkuda/README.md

 ### Hi, I’m Danila

 I'm interested in making the world a better place.
-I want to make a service/app/whatever to help people in their life.
+I want to make a service/app/whatever to help people in their lifes.

 I'm also looking for a job as a **Intern Developer**.
 I love learning new stuff.